-You are definitely welcome to read, expand, edit and make use of this English Mahjong Wiki.
+Just a quick mention, you are definitely welcome to read, expand, edit and make use of The English Mahjong Wiki.

 The Biggest English-speaking Riichi Mahjong Communities

-Besides all of these Free Riichi Mahjong Tools, a few years ago I started an English-speaking riichi mahjong group on Facebook, based on the defunct Osamuko.com where I was an author.
+Besides all of these Free Riichi Mahjong Tools, a few years ago I opened an English-speaking riichi mahjong group on Facebook, based around the Osamuko.com website community, where I'm one of the top authors.

 It has grown to become one of the biggest Mahjong Groups on Facebook, so please go ahead and join us!

-If Discord is more your thing, I also opened the biggest Mahjong Discord Channel, built as well around the members of the original Facebook Group.
+If Discord is more your thing tho, I also opened the biggest Mahjong Discord Channel, built too around the members of the original Facebook Group.
 It has grown to become the de facto Discord Channel for Mahjong Discussion.
 So be sure to jump on in and connect!

-If you like to be competitive, go for Tenhou instead and use the English UI patch.
+If you like to be competitive, go for Tenhou instead and maybe use the English UI patch.

 For learning strategy, download Daina Chiba's book and join us on Discord.

-If this all is still not enough for you, please consider personal coaching and advice by becoming one of my Patrons.
-You'll get access to a ton of content, and you will also be supporting all my efforts to increase the number of mahjong players, riichi mahjong tools and other resources in English.
+If that's still not enough to satisfy your mahjong thirst, please consider personal coaching and advice by becoming one of my Patrons.
+I don't ask for big donations (you can sign up starting from 1 dollar!).
+You'll get access to a ton of additional content, and you will also be supporting all my efforts to increase the number of mahjong players, riichi mahjong tools and other resources in English! （╹◡╹）

-If you found this content useful, please share it and let me know in the comments, which tool was the most useful for you?
+If you found this list useful, please share it and let everyone know, which tool was the most useful for you?